PrashamTrivedi/UtilsLibrary/Readme.md

 My plans for improvements are
 - [ ] Update documentations.
 - [ ] Use kotlin capability at its full.
-Some methods can be improved.
+Some methods can be improved. - WIP
 - [ ] Use typealiases
 - [ ] Use kutils in Java, and retire devUtils forever.
 - [ ] New extension libraries for Design Support libraries